SangResidata/Time-Series-Forecasting/Time-Series-Forecasting-Method.md

 When it comes to time series forecasting using statistical models, there are quite a few popular and well-accepted algorithms.
 Each of them has different mathematical modalities and they come with a different set of assumptions that must be satisfied.
 This tutorial will not go in-depth on the mathematical concepts, rather will just give an intuition that you will hopefully find helpful.

 ### ARIMA

+ARIMA is one of the most popular classical methods for time series forecasting.
+It stands for autoregressive integrated moving average and is a type of model that forecasts given time series based on its own past values, that is, its own lags and the lagged forecast errors.
+ARIMA consists of three components:

+  - Autoregression (AR): refers to a model that shows a changing variable that regresses on its own lagged, or prior, values.
+  - Integrated (I): represents the differencing of raw observations to allow for the time series to become stationary (i.e., data values are replaced by the difference between the data values and the previous values).
+  - Moving average (MA): incorporates the dependency between an observation and a residual error from a moving average model applied to lagged observations.